tomjoht/learnapidoc/_docs/the_writing_process/docapis_writing.md

 Now that you've gathered information and interviewed a handful of people related to the feature, you probably have a large pile of content.
 For example, you might have a single doc where you've been collecting all of this information (copying and pasting nuggets of information from various docs).
 That doc might be 20+ pages long.

-You have to begin to organize the information.
+You must now begin organizing the information.
 I think of this task like sorting laundry.
 Start by sorting the content into different piles &mdash; put the socks together, the shirts together, the pants together, etc. (See [Writing is like sorting laundry &mdash; practical advice for tackling documentation projects](/2015/01/29/writing-is-like-sorting-laundry-practical-advice-for-tackling-documentation-projects/) for a full elaboration of this analogy.)
 Just group like information together.
 Each pile will probably   become a separate page in your final content output (but maybe not).

 ## 3.2 Create an outline for each group {#outline}